drakon64/nixos-xivlauncher-rb/README.md

 ## Credits

-* [nur-packages-template](https://github.com/nix-community/nur-packages-template) for providing the template for a Nix Flake
+* [nur-packages-template](https://github.com/nix-community/nur-packages-template) for providing the original template for a Nix Flake
 * [sersorrel](https://github.com/sersorrel) and [witchof0x20](https://github.com/witchof0x20) for maintaining the [XIVLauncher package in Nixpkgs](https://github.com/NixOS/nixpkgs/tree/master/pkgs/by-name/xi/xivlauncher) which this heavily borrows from
+* [niklaskorz](https://github.com/niklaskorz) for showing me how to properly package something with Nix